 Johanna Bishop, Board Member

-Johanna was born and raised in Iowa, finding her way to Colorado in 2011.
-She moved to Denver to be a full-time volunteer with DOOR Network while starting on the road to becoming a Registered Dietitian.
+Johanna was born and raised in Iowa and found her way to Colorado in 2011.
+She moved to Denver to be a full-time volunteer with DOOR Network while starting the path to become a Registered Dietitian.
 While living in Denver, Johanna served as the Urban Education Manager at a food pantry and hosted youth groups from all over the country.
 Her job was to help shine a light on issues of poverty and empower youth to be active in their own communities.
-She spent a year working at The SAME Cafe, learning to make pizza, soup, and salad at Denver’s original “pay-what-you-can” style restaurant.
-Johanna holds a master’s degree in Food Science and Human Nutrition from Colorado State University and is a credential Registered Dietitian working for the Greeley-Evans School District.
-Johanna was first introduced to the FoCo Cafe at church and volunteered during her grad school years.
-In her free time, she is an avid home-baker, hiker and kayaker.
+She spent a year working at The SAME Cafe, Denver’s original “pay what you can” style restaurant, learning to make pizza, soup, and salad.
+Johanna holds a Master’s Degree in Food Science and Human Nutrition from Colorado State University and is a credential Registered Dietitian working for the Greeley-Evans School District.
+Johanna was first introduced to the FoCo Cafe at church and began volunteering during graduate.
+In her free time, she is an avid home-baker, hiker, and kayaker.
 She is excited to bring her nutrition and non-profit experience to the FoCo Cafe to support the mission of the cafe and help care for our community.
 Love people, feed them tasty food.